Telephone Envelope

 Our complaints procedure

-If you have any concerns about the way in which your matter is being conducted, are unhappy with any aspect of the service or the costs which you have been charged, you should raise any concerns in the first instance with the person who has conduct of your matter.
+If you have any concerns about the way in which your matter is being conducted, or are unhappy with any aspect of our service or the costs you have been charged, you should raise your concerns in the first instance with the person who has conduct of your matter.

-In many cases, the person who has conduct of your matter, together with his or her supervising fee earner, will be able to resolve any problem with you swiftly and effectively.
+In many cases the person who has conduct of your matter, together with his or her supervisor, will be able to resolve any problem with you swiftly and effectively.

 What will happen next